ricardorodriguez10/food-macros/INSTRUCTIONS.md

        as an argument.
 This ensures that the `form` does not refresh the page, which is the default behaviour.
 That's the reason of the naming, to prevent the form from executing its default behaviour.
-    2. Call the `onSubmit` property that the `FoodForm` component receives with the values of the different inputs, which are stored in the state.
+    2. Call the `onSubmit` attribute that the `FoodForm` component receives with the values of the different inputs, which are stored in the state.

 #### Receiving data in the parent component